MichaelCWalsh7/Milestone-Project-2/README.md

 ## Planned Future Features
 - Survival Mode
     - Someway through development I had the idea to make a survival mode of the game.
-In this mode there would be no max score to aim for, rather the player would be given a 1 minute time limit at the the beginning of the round.
+In this mode there would be no max score to aim for, rather the player would be given a 1 minute time limit at the beginning of the round.
     - For every correct word, the number of letters in the word would be added to the timer, so 'cat' would yield 3 extra seconds, 'flavours' would yield 8 extra seconds and so on.
     - There would also be no lives in this mode, rather a second timer that counted how long the user was able to last.
     - The idea will further be expanded into a leaderboard, when I know more back-end development.